Universal Limits on Quantum Correlations: IV. ENTANGLEMENT FLOORS: THE LOGARITHMIC NEGATIVITY

-For a multimode Gaussian network the transfer operator has singular values $\tau_i=\tanh(2r\sigma_i)$ determined by the singular spectrum $\{\sigma_i\}$ of the coupling matrix.
-Equation~(\ref{eq:EN_floor}) immediately yields
+\textit{Multimode Gaussian networks.} For a multimode network with singular values $\tau_i=\tanh(2r\sigma_i)$ determined by the singular spectrum $\{\sigma_i\}$ of the coupling matrix, Eq.~(\ref{eq:EN_floor}) becomes

-For rank–1 (collective) coupling, only one singular value is nonzero, $\sigma_1=1$, and the bound reduces to the two–mode case.
-For higher rank the sum in Eq.~(\ref{eq:EN_multi}) shows how additional correlation channels increase the guaranteed entanglement floor.
-The additivity of $\log(1-\chi)$ established in Eq.~(\ref{eq:composition}) implies that independent squeezing channels contribute multiplicatively to $1-\chi$ and additively to the floor of $E_N$.
-Such additive behavior is consistent with multimode Gaussian-light statistics~\cite{Korolkova2002} and with continuous-variable monogamy and tangle relations in Gaussian networks~\cite{Adesso2006}.
+For rank–1 coupling (collective squeezing) only one singular value is nonzero; higher rank increases the guaranteed entanglement through additional correlation channels.
+Because $\log(1-\chi)$ is additive under tensor products [Eq.~(\ref{eq:composition})], independent squeezing channels contribute multiplicatively to $1-\chi$ and additively to the entanglement floor.